Poisonous tilapia: Fishmongers secretly carted fish for "koobi"

-The over 18 tonnes of tilapia, owned by a Chinese fishing company, Fujian Farm, were buried by the Fisheries Commission over suspicion that it is poinsonous.
+The over 18 tonnes of tilapia, owned by a Chinese fishing company, Fujian Farm, were buried by the Fisheries Commission over suspicion that it is poisonous.

 By signing up , you agree to our Privacy Policy and European users agree to the data transfer policy

-The over 18 tonnes of tilapia, owned by a Chinese fishing company, Fujian Farm, were buried by the Fisheries Commission over suspicion that it is poinsonous.
+The over 18 tonnes of tilapia, owned by a Chinese fishing company, Fujian Farm, were buried by the Fisheries Commission over suspicion that it is poisonous.

 READ MORE: NADMO warns public to be cautious when consuming tilapia